Sharpening Handbook Logo

 1. Set the distance between the USB and the grindstone using the TTS-100 Turning Tool Setter.
 The B setting gets used.

-2. Set the skew on the SE-77 at the desired angle.
+2. If using the SE-77 jig, set the camber on the SE-77 at the desired angle.
 If you want it to be a straight grind, the Alignment Jig for the SE-77 may be useful.

-3. Set the tool’s projection from the SE-77 using the desired angle.
-The three pre-defined angles are on the left side of this jig.
+3. Set the tool’s projection from the SE-76 or SE-77 using the desired angle.

 4. Sharpen the tool as needed.
 If you remove more than a small bit of the tool (e.g., from squaring up the end of a chisel), you may need to repeat step 3 and re-set the tool’s projection.